vlours/sos4ocp/README.md

 # sos4ocp

-This bash script will display PDO and containers details for a specific POD within a SOSREPORT
+This bash script will display POD and containers details for a specific POD within a SOSREPORT

 ## Installation and updates